-Trusting, letting go and turning things upside down often seems a little scary.
-But like most things once we conquer the initial fear and hesitation, we open to a whole array of experiences and positives.
+Trusting, letting go, and turning things upside down often seems a little scary.
+But like most things, once we conquer the initial fear and hesitation, we open to a whole array of experiences and positives.
 Just as the practice of yoga (on and off the mat) encourages us to move further away from our old habits and comfort zones, inviting us to examine things differently, yoga inversions are a great way to challenge ourselves emotionally, mentally and physically and view the world from a new perspective.
-This step by step guide to yoga inversions for beginners shows you how to practice inversions at your own pace.
+This step-by-step guide to yoga inversions for beginners shows you how to do yoga inversions at your own pace.

 What Are Yoga Inversions?